|Psychology BSc (Hons)|

 Optional Modules include:

-There are opportunities to select optional modules such as evolutionary psychology and to specialise in the practical application of theory to a range of disciplines, including sport and exercise, health, business, marketing, early years, education, and the creative arts.
+There are opportunities to select optional modules in the third year such as the psychology of social issues, health psychology and occupational psychology.
 The first year of the programme also introduces research methods, both quantitative and qualitative, which are developed over the next two years to give students the confidence to undertake their own projects.
 There is an option at level 3 to take a year out or arrange a summer placement in order to apply your understanding to practice.
 In the final year, all students will have the opportunity to undertake a specialised Research Project.

 Why this Course?